 In addition to possible combustion byproducts, ventless combustion appliances also release significant amounts of water vapor into the air.
 These products produce 1 gallon of water vapor for every 100,000 Btus, so a 30,000-Btu appliance would release nearly 1 gallon of water vapor for every 3 hours of operation, adding greatly to indoor humidity levels.

-ENERGY STAR Version 3.0 permits their installation but requires that the HERS rater to test the appliance (using a portable CO monitoring device) and verify that the ambient CO level does not exceed 35 parts per million (ppm).
-The rater should also confirm that the room size provides a minimum volume of combustion air for safe operation of the size of the appliance installed, as specified by the manufacturer and/or code.
+ENERGY STAR Version 3.0 permits their installation but requires that the HERS rater test the appliance (using a portable CO monitoring device) and verify that the ambient CO level does not exceed 35 parts per million (ppm).
+The rater should also confirm that the room size provides a minimum volume of combustion air for safe operation based on the size of the appliance installed, as specified by the manufacturer and/or code.
 The National Fuel Gas Code prohibits the installation of ventless combustion heaters in bathrooms or bedrooms.

 Because of safety concerns, several states and municipalities have banned the use of ventless combustion appliances.
 There have been no documented cases of fatalities caused by ODS-equipped ventless fireplaces, according to the U.S. Consumer Product Safety Commission (NACHI 2013).
-However, there have been consumer complaints of about illness and humidity (Bailes 2013).
+However, there have been consumer complaints about illness and humidity (Bailes 2013).

 How to test unvented combustion appliances